garrettburt/garrettburt.github.io/_posts/8018-08-31-fargoHealthGroup.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/fargo/originalTimeSeries.jpeg)

 As we can see the number of examinations from January of 2006 to December of 2013 shows a positive trend, and the number of examinations began to increase more drastically around 2011.
 We then decomposed the time series in order to determine if there is a season or trend component associated with the series.
 The following visualization contains the decomposition.
-As you can tell from the visualization there is a seasonal and trend component associated with this time series.
-Therefore we are able to use our forecasting models, as they require the data be seasonal.

 ```r
 # Seasonal Decompisition